caleb-james-smith/TechLingo/README.md

 # TechLingo

-A list of common acronyms and jargon in the world of technology.
+A list of common acronyms and jargon used in the world of technology.